plexil-group/plexil_docs/GettingStarted/Tutorial.rst

                // Loop through every direction we could go for(Integer i = 0; i < 4; i + 1)
                {
-                   // If the direction is unoccupied and has the highest energy value we save it into the variable direction if(visibilityVals[i] == 1 && energyVals[i] > maxVal) {
+                   // If the direction is unoccupied and has the
+                   // highest energy value we save it into the variable
+                   // direction.

+                   if(visibilityVals[i] == 1 && energyVals[i] > maxVal)
+                   {
                        maxVal = energyVals[i];